JBCL About Time Professional - Time Recording

 - You can freely move software and data to another computer.

-charges are 1 cent for recording a timesheet entry etc. Typical
+1 cent for recording a timesheet entry etc. Typical charges may be

-- The software starts with a credit balance, so you do not
+- The software starts with a $10 credit balance, so you do not have to

-have to pay anything until you have used up the credit and tried
+pay anything until you have used up the credit and tried it out

 - You pay for what you use after you have used it.